fyber-engineering/ccpa-string-builder-swift/README.md

 The Open Source CCPA String Builder, which is compliant with IAB 1.0 final doc: https://iabtechlab.com/wp-content/uploads/2019/11/U.S.-Privacy-String-v1.0-IAB-Tech-Lab.pdf

+# Currently supports only Swift language (5.0).

 #
-The CCPAStringBuilder consists from the `Source/CCPAStringBuilder.swift` class.
+The CCPAStringBuilder consists of the `Source/CCPAStringBuilder.swift` class.
 The usage example:
 ```
 let privacyString = CCPAStringBuilder()